-I continued education at the Edison Institute for Nutrition, while learning Reiki, and finally took a herbalism course which took me to the next level.
+I continued education at the Edison Institute for Nutrition, while learning Reiki, and finally took a herbalism course with Wild Rose College which took me to the next level.
 I was excited to share my knowledge and the power of healing herbal medicine.

-The biggest questions I seem to get is, are you vegan, vegetarian, keto, paleo?
+The biggest questions I seem to get is, do you eat vegan, vegetarian, keto, paleo?

 So I will be completely honest, I went through a faze where I thought veganism would be something I would enjoy before I began my studies.